hcmlab/kinect2-record/README.md

 - kinect.head.stream
 - kinect.skel.stream

-You can use NOVA (https://github.com/hcmlab/nova) to view the files (by opening 'project.nova')
+You can use NOVA to view the files (by opening 'project.nova'):

 https://github.com/hcmlab/nova